evanacox/honors-forum-project/docs/_pages/articles.md

 This is a collection of writing aimed at three topics:

 1. What is a compiler, and why should I care?
 (Non-technical)
-2. How does the compiler you wrote work?
+2. How does the compiler I wrote work?
+How do real compilers tackle these problems?
 (Technical)
-3. What is the Gallium language?
+3. What even is the 'Gallium' language?
 (Technical)

 These are covered by the three collections of articles.